Average Weather in May in Santa Fe New Mexico, United States

 Average Hourly Temperature in May

-The month of May in Santa Fe experiences essentially constant cloud cover, with the percentage of time that the sky is overcast or mostly cloudy remaining about 28% throughout the month.
+The month of May in Santa Fe experiences gradually decreasing cloud cover, with the percentage of time that the sky is overcast or mostly cloudy decreasing from 30% to 25%.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 In Santa Fe, the chance of a wet day over the course of May is gradually increasing, starting the month at 12% and ending it at 14%.